p4mars/drone_light_show/README.md

 ```bash
 MicroXRCEAgent udp4 -p 8888
 ```
-2. In a new terminal, start a PX4-Gazebo simulation with the drone in the PX4-Autopilot directory.
-A new pop-up with Gazebo and the X-500 should show.
+2. In a new terminal, start a PX4-Gazebo simulation with the drone in the PX4-Autopilot directory (you might have to exit the ros2_ws directory by using "cd .." first).
 ```bash
 cd PX4-Autopilot
 make px4_sitl gz_x500
 ```
-The agent and client are now running they should connect.
+A new pop-up with Gazebo and the X-500 should show.
+The agent and client are now running and they should connect.

 3. The PX4 terminal should display:
 ```